cloudflare/cloudflare-docs/content/ruleset-engine/about/rulesets.md

 Use custom rulesets to define your own sets of rules.
 After creating a custom ruleset, deploy it to a phase by creating a rule that executes the ruleset.

-For more information on creating and deploying custom rulesets, check [Work with custom rulesets](/ruleset-engine/custom-rulesets/).
+For more information on creating and deploying custom rulesets, refer to [Work with custom rulesets](/ruleset-engine/custom-rulesets/).

 ## Entry point ruleset